Table of Contents

-Experienced Legal Team Specializes In Sunrise Personal Injury Accidents
+Experienced Legal Team Specializes In Broward County Personal Injury Accidents

 Did you slip and fall on a wet pool deck?
 Were you injured in a boating accident?
 Struck while riding your bicycle?
-If you have been harmed in an accident that was someone else’s fault, we are here to help you recover the compensation you deserve for your accident injuries and other losses.
+If you have been harmed in an accident that was someone else’s fault, a dedicated Sunrise personal injury lawyer from our firm is here to help you recover the compensation you deserve for your accident injuries and other losses.

 At Lawlor, White & Murphey, our experienced legal team specializes in personal injury law.
 With skill, compassion, and a dedication to protecting the rights of those who have been injured, our personal injury attorneys successfully recover the maximum compensation for our clients.

 Personal injury claims stem from all types of accidents — from slip and fall accidents to car crashes.
-At Lawlor, White & Murphey, we skillfully handle all types of personal injury claims with a track record of securing just compensation for our clients.
+At Lawlor, White & Murphey, each Sunrise personal injury lawyer at our firm skillfully handles all types of personal injury claims with a track record of securing just compensation for our clients.